Maizelis’s Set

 In 1960, the Gulags were officially terminated, though prisoner labor remained part of the Soviet penal system.
 By 1954, Soviet officials widely acknowledged that Gulag production was inefficient and unprofitable.
 The Berezovsky Gulag design perhaps reached the pinnacle of its development in the camps of Mordovia, but it would continue to be produced in State factories in ever more simplified and regrettably degraded versions.

-Children of the Gulag: The Berezovsky Chessmen
+Children of the Forced Labor Colony: The Berezovsky Chessboards

 The 1930s saw the introduction of chess set production by Gulags.
 Gulags were used to produce chess sets in to fill the need for sets among the Soviet Union’s burgeoning army of chess-players.
 Increasing the production of consumer goods was a goal of Stalin’s Second Year Five Year Plan, and planners viewed Gulag labor in Gulags as one way to produce more consumer goods and toys.